Dharani7899/E-commerce/README.md

-Hai all, i am happy to share that i am developing and enhancing my skills through a small projects!!! i build a quite simple responsive E-commerce website using HTML,CSS and Javascript https://dharani7899.neocities.org/E-commerce/  <--Do visit this link to see the site
+Hi all, I am happy to share that I am developing and enhancing my skills through small projects!!!
+I build a quite simple responsive E-commerce website using HTML, CSS, and Javascript